SebastianMatto/SebastianMatto/README.md

   architecture: ["microservices", "front-end development"],
   techCommunities: {
-    Student in group 5 of the ONE program with a Front-End approach, And at the same time a university student
+    Student in group 5 of the ONE program with a Front-End approach, And at the same time a university student of the career "Programming Technician".
                       },
 }
 ```